Can Candida Be Cured Naturally?

 MCTs as prevention for candidiasis in these susceptible infants have only been studied in very small trials.
 More data is needed to validate these findings.

-Other supplements that have been studied for their use in candida include the following:
+Spices and extracts that have been studied for their use in Candida include the following:

 Human data is needed to determine what effect, if any, these supplements may have on Candida infections.